-Validate assumptions – What do you know and what do you need to find out?
+Validate assumptions – Identify knowledge gaps and risks.
+What do you know and what do you need to find out?

-Get ready to execute – Describe what we are doing, visualise the solution, and estimate the size of the project.
+Get ready to execute – Visualize the solution, and estimate the scope of the project.

 HOW TO RUN EACH SESSION

 Schedule 60 minutes with your team.
-Collect and share any data that may help inform the discussion in advance (e.g., notes from user testing, analytics, customer feedback, market research, etc.).
+Collect and share relevant information in advance (e.g., notes from user testing, analytics, customer feedback, market research, etc.).

 Start the first session by sharing the project poster template with instructions.
 In future sessions, you can start by (briefly!) reviewing what's changed on the poster.

 Lead your team through the questions, making sure you're basically agreed on each one before moving on to the next.
 If you reach a stalemate or team members have wildly different ideas, take the time to talk through them and try to reach a consensus.
 If you can't, someone from the team should take on a follow-up task to gather more information and share it out.
-And ultimately, the project's full-time owner or executive sponsor may have to resolve differences of opinion by simply making a call on which direction to go.
+Ultimately, the project's full-time owner (i.e., project manager) or executive sponsor may have to resolve differences of opinion by simply making a call on which direction to go.

 The "Problem space" section captures the project's reason for existence.
-This section should include just enough detail that someone outside your team can understand why you're considering the project and what it will achieve.
+This section should include just enough detail that someone outside your team can understand why you're considering the project and its objectives.

 Don’t stress.
 This is normal.
 Come back to this section of the project poster and work through the questions again.
 (And again, and again, if that’s what it takes.)

-Defining the problem space will force you to make assumptions that need to be validated so your team and stakeholders are confident in your solution.
+Defining the problem space will force you to make assumptions that need to be validated so your team and sponsors are confident in your solution.
 Initially, this section of the poster amounts to a to-do list.
-As the project moves along and you record your findings here, it provides overview of the validation effort undertaken, and the evidence you've gathered.
+As the project moves along and you record your findings here, it provides an overview of your validation efforts, and the information you've gathered.

-It's up to your team to work on a plan of attack to validate your assumptions.
-The research should confirm the concept and it's relative priority before you go any further.
+Your research should confirm (or disprove) the solution and its relative priority before you go any further.
 If you can't do this, you may need to revisit the problem space or brainstorm more solutions to consider.
 For massive projects, this can take weeks, or even months, to work through.